 Just 3 CT scans can give cancer-succesful cells a bonus over regular cells in wholesome tissue, which unearths worrisome new research.
-Scientists at the Wellcome Sanger Institute and the University of Cambridge studied the outcomes of a 50-milligram dose of radiation, equivalent to three or four CT scans, in the esophagus of mice and determined that it improved the number of cells with mutations in p53, a genetic alternate related to most cancers.
+Scientists at the Wellcome Sanger Institute and the University of Cambridge studied the outcomes of a 50-milligram dose of radiation, equivalent to three or four CT scans, in the esophagus of mice and determined that it improved the number of cells with mutations in p53, a genetic alteration related to most cancers.

 RELATED: CELL PHONE RADIATION LINKED TO CANCER IN NEW STUDIES